rmruano/vagrant-mgmt/README.md

 - The VM mounts the parent folder as `/devops`
 - (optional) If no terraform credentials were provided use `terraform login` and paste your token to create it
+- Theia-IDE is available at http://localhost:8000 settings, plugins and extensions are stored in /devops/.theia